eddietestkitchen/AndroidApps/SmellsLikeBakin/readme.md

-Smells Like Bakin, displays different kinds of recipes and instructions for different kinds of food.
+Smells Like Bakin, displays different kinds of recipes and instructions for different kinds of foods.

 Screenshots